 the date and time of each sounding, including any follow up communication

-the contact details used (e.g. telephone numbers, emails) for the sounding.
+the contact details used (e.g. telephone numbers, emails) for soundings not conducted face to face.
+[See Response #35]

 2. A disclosing market participant shall draw up a list of the contact details of designated persons or contact points entrusted by a potential investor to receive market soundings, if this information has been provided by the potential investor.